apttap/apttap.github.io/resume.md

 ---
 ### Summary

- A versatile Full-Stack Engineer with a decade of experience spanning software development, and an additional decade of experience in industrial engineering, including roles in industrial controls, hardware automation, and nuclear power operations.
+ A versatile Full-Stack Engineer with a decade of experience spanning software development, and an additional decade of experience including roles in industrial controls, hardware automation, and nuclear power operations.
 I possess a passion for creating software that is accessible, advancing machine learning, and refining human-machine interfaces.

 ---